-Measles exclude from school at least 4 days after the rash appears German exclude from school for at least 4 days after the onset of rash Measles · Chicken Pox exclude from school for 6 days from the last crop of vesicles, or until vesicles become dry Mumps exclude from school until swelling is gone, or until 9 days after swelling occurs Strep Throat exclude from school until 24 hours after treatment is started Whooping exclude from school until the student has received at least 5 days Cough of a minimum 14-day course of antibiotics Conjunctivitis exclude from school until 24 hours after start of appropriate treatment, or until physician certifies as non-infectious Fifth Disease children with Fifth Disease do NOT need to be excluded from school since they are not contagious once the rash occurs Head Lice exclude from school until adequately treated and until judged non- infectious by the child's physician or by the school nurse COVID-19 exclude from school per Allegheny Health department regulations
+Measles exclude from school at least 4 days after the rash appears German exclude from school for at least 7 days after the onset of rash.
+Measles Exclude unvaccinated students/staff for 23 days after exposure.
+Chicken Pox exclude from school for until vesicles become dry usually after 5 days in unimmunized children and 1-4 days with breakthrough chickenpox in immunized children Mumps exclude from school until swelling is gone, or until 9 days after swelling occurs Strep Throat exclude from school until 24 hours after treatment is started

+Whooping exclude from school until 5 days from start of appropriate Cough antimicrobial therapy, or for 3 weeks from onset of symptoms.
+Conjunctivitis exclude from school until therapy is initiated.
+If can't avoid close contact with other students, exclude until all discharge is gone and eyes are dry Fifth Disease children with Fifth Disease do NOT need to be excluded from school since they are not contagious once the rash occurs Head Lice Treat at end of day and re-admit once first treatment completed.
+The American Academy of Pediatrics does not recommend sending children home early if lice are discovered.
+COVID-19 exclude from school until no fever for 24 hours without the use of fever reducing medicine, and/or symptoms are improving